 Our common stock is listed on the Nasdaq Capital Market under the symbol of "SSH."
 Our shares of common stock in the form of CDIs are listed on the ASX under the symbol "SHC."
-On January 29, 2013, we announced our intention to de-list from the official list of the Australian Securities Exchange during the first half of the 2013 calendar year.

 Transfer Agent and Registrar

 The transfer agent and registrar for transfers of shares of our common stock is American Stock Transfer & Trust Company, LLC, or AST.
 AST's address is 6201 15th Avenue, Brooklyn, New York 11219 and its telephone number is (800) 937-5449.
 The transfer agent and registrar for transactions in our CDIs on the ASX is Link Market Services Limited, or Link.
 Link's address is Level 12, 680 George Street, Sydney NSW 2000, Australia, and its telephone number is +61 2 8280 7111.